About the social service workforce

 Those registered with the SSSC must abide by the SSSC Code of Practice for Social Service Workers.

-- Fact: By December 2012, the SSSC has distributed over 820,742 copies of the SSSC Codes of Practice for Social Service Workers and Employers.
+- Fact: We updated the SSSC Codes of Practice for Social Service Workers and Employers in November 2016

 About the SSSC and the Care Inspectorate